Avalanche7CZ/GroupChat/README.md

 # GroupChat
-- Groupchat is simple 1.7.10 plugin for group chats.
+- Lightweight Groupchat 1.7.10 plugin.
 Group chats are deleted after server restart.

 - `/groupchat create` `<name>` - Creates a new group with the specified name.
 - `/groupchat delete` - Deletes the current group.